madrilene/eleventy-excellent/readme.md

 - updated required node version in package.json
 - meta.js now controls most of the templates defaults
 - added RSS feed, because of course!!
-- Made twitter and other meta data OPTIONAL
+- made twitter and other meta data OPTIONAL
-- Added Mastodon verification and more social icon defaults
+- added Mastodon verification and more social icon defaults
 - focus-within for the cards

 ### 22-11-04

-- Adding blog posts for feature explanation
+- added blog posts for feature explanation

 ### 22-10-30

 - WebC in own branch
 - simplify main branch

+### 22-10-04

+- all markdown syntax set

 ### 22-10-03

 - first commit.
 Updated

-### 22-10-04

-- All markdown syntax set.

 ## Credits and Thank yous

 **Andy Bell**

-His CSS methodology makes sense to me.
-It also goes hand in hand with the Every Layout solutions he co-authors.
-An ardent opponent of the utility class framework Tailwind CSS.
-But has recently published an approach that incorporates Tailwind CSS into his methodology.
-This is built into my website and I'm working on tweaking it.
-I learned how to use Eleventy in 2020 with his (now free) course.
+His CSS methodology "CUBE" makes sense to me.
+It goes hand in hand with _Every Layout_ (which he co-authors).
+He has recently published an approach that incorporates Tailwind CSS into his methodology.
+Also, I learned how to use Eleventy in 2020 with his (now free) course.

 - https://cube.fyi/
 - https://buildexcellentwebsit.es/